 National Museum of Natural History (NMNH)

-Internships at NMNH offer undergraduate, graduate and experienced high school students a chance to learn through mentor-guided experiences in many academic and professional fields.
-An internship at Natural History is a prearranged, structured learning experience under the direct supervision of an NMNH staff member who acts as a mentor.
+Internships at NMNH offer graduate, undergraduate and high school students a chance to learn through mentor-guided experiences in many academic and professional fields.
+An internship at NMNH is a prearranged, structured learning opportunity under the direct supervision of an NMNH staff member who serves as a mentor.

-We bring new interns onto our diverse community year-round, with tenure ranging from one week to six months.
+We bring new and returning interns into our diverse community year-round, with tenure ranging from one week to six months.
 Under the NMNH umbrella are several facility locations in which internship projects can be located, including:

-- Smithsonian Marine Station in Fort Pierce, Florida
+- Smithsonian Marine Station (SMS) in Fort Pierce, Florida

 Click here to view a list of internship opportunities currently offered by the NMNH community, as well as contact information for each.